 Here are some other tips that helped me when navigating the college process:

 - Ask for help!
-Your counselors are there for a reason - to help you through this process.
-Especially when it comes to comparing financial packages - it’s very wise to look at the details to be sure you’re putting yourself in the best position you can be.
-If you don’t feel supported by your school counselors, I suggest reaching out to a trusted adult in your life - teacher, friend, or family member.
+Your counselors are there for a reason: to help you through this process.
+Especially when it comes to comparing financial packages, it’s very wise to look at the details to be sure you’re putting yourself in the best position you can be.
+If you don’t feel supported by your school counselors, I suggest reaching out to a trusted adult in your life like a teacher, friend, or family member.

 - If you’re visiting a college in person, consider taking a minute to be alone on the campus.
 When I was looking at schools, I was very fortunate to have one or both of my parents with me and sometimes even my sister.
 (Yes, this was long before COVID!)
 But I’d urge you to sit on a bench by yourself for a few minutes or go for a quick solo walk.
 Try to envision if you feel like this is a place you’d be happy spending your time.